beniaminogreen/zoomerjoin/paper.md

 the `textreuse` package [@textreuse] which implements Locality-Sensitive Hashing, but does not offer a joining functionality implemented mostly in R.

-Zoomerjoin is heavily inspired by both packages, and aims to synthesize and extend aspects of both to create a powerful joining toolset.
+Zoomerjoin draws from both packages, and aims to synthesize and extend aspects of both to create a powerful joining toolset.
 The package combines the functionality of the tidy, dplyr-style `fuzzyjoin`s provided by `fuzzyjoin` with the performance offered by the same Locality-Sensitive Hashing algorithm used in `textreuse`.
 The core of the package is written in performant Rust code, which makes the package suitable for datasets with hundreds of millions of observations.

 ## Other Functionalities